 Soulard

-Squeezed between downtown and South City, Soulard is super close to all the amenities and major job offerings in the city.
-The nearby Anheuser-Busch brewery points to its strong brewing heritage, which was founded on the immigrant migration of Germans and Eastern Europeans in the 1800s to the area.
+Squeezed between downtown and South City, Soulard is an easy-going section of town graced with a biergarten culture and a free-wheeling market vibe.
+The nearby Anheuser-Busch brewery is the granddaddy of breweries, founded by Germans and Eastern Europeans in the 1800s who immigrated to the area.

-To the south, you’ll bump into the oldest and largest farmers market in the city, which has been operating since 1779.
-Filled with history and culture, Soulard also packs in 40 local bars and restaurants.
+Soulard daytime activities center on the oldest and largest farmers market in the city, which has been operating since 1779.
+Filled with history and culture, Soulard also packs in over 40 local bars and restaurants.
 This popular neighborhood also features dog parks, co-op gardens, and some of the best BBQ in the country.

 What’s Happening in Soulard